 Choosing between a renovation and a knockdown rebuild project is a difficult decision to make.
 There are a lot of factors to consider:

 - possible surprise costs

 - personal preferences

 You need to be realistic about the renovation expenses, including the unexpected costs, in comparison to the return on investment.
 If the costs of the renovation turn out greater than the future value of your home (that you're hoping for), consider a knockdown rebuild.

 Design and build your dream home with Superdraft

-When you’ve decided that a knockdown rebuild is worth more than a renovation, we are here to help.
-Get in touch with our senior design consultants.
-Request a consultation and get a free quote.
+When you've decided that a knockdown rebuild is worth more than a renovation, we are here to help.
+Get in touch and consult with our professional building designers in Brisbane.